PetSafe Easy Walk Harness

 Account for shedding.

-The German Shepherd's medium double coat sheds seasonally (and often year-round).
-Any dog harness that touches their body will collect fur.
-Choose products with removable, washable components and keep a lint roller nearby.
+The German Shepherd's medium double coat sheds seasonally (and usually year-round -- Maple's fur is on everything I own).
+Any dog harness touching their body will collect fur.
+Choose products with removable, washable components.

 Challenge their mind.

-The German Shepherd is exceptionally smart and gets bored quickly.
-If a product does not engage them mentally, they will lose interest fast.
-Look for products with variable difficulty or multiple ways to interact.
+The German Shepherd is exceptionally smart and bores quickly.
+If a product doesn't engage them mentally, they'll lose interest fast.
+Look for variable difficulty or multiple ways to interact.

 Budget for replacement.

-Even the best products wear out faster with a very-high dog like the German Shepherd.
-Factor replacement costs into your purchase decision -- it is better to buy a durable mid-range product twice than a premium product that still wears out.
+Even the best products wear out faster with a very-high-energy dog like the German Shepherd.
+Factor replacement costs into your decision -- it's better to buy a solid mid-range product twice than a premium one that still wears out.

 Read reviews from other German Shepherd owners.

-Generic product reviews tell you about the product.
+Generic reviews tell you about the product.
 Reviews from German Shepherd owners tell you about the product *with your breed*.
-Filter Amazon reviews by searching for "German Shepherd" within the review section.
+Filter Amazon reviews by searching "German Shepherd" -- it's the closest thing to breed-specific testing data you'll find.

 Our Recommendations